peacefulpixel/unlit/README.md

   avoid this, because element should be instanced with its component parent, and can't be changed during runtime.
 So we simply add whatever you defined in your XML template to this component.
 - `MappedComponent` - is a parent class, that is required to extend, because it performs mapping within its constructor.
 - `@MapMarkup` - this annotation explicitly saying the path of your XML template.
+If your MappedComponent isn't annotated with it, Unlit will use the class name determinate the path (like `/MyComponent.xml`).
-- `@MarkupField` - work similar to the `@Id` from Vaadin.
+- `@MarkupField` - work same as `@Id` from Vaadin.
 It searches the element of your template by attribute `id`.
 Note, that it doesn't use DOM or actual HTML element tree that you see in your browser, but simply searches for component you defined in template with corresponding `id`.

 ### Advanced features
 #### Using different types in setters